steady-media/slate/source/includes/_subscriptions.md

     }
   }]
 }

+// when the user has no active subscription
+{
+  "data": null
+}
 ```

 `GET https://steadyhq.com/api/v1/subscriptions/me`

-Returns the current subscription status for the user associated with the *access token*.
+Returns infos about the current active subscription for the user associated with the *access token*.
+If the user has no subscription, or it has expired, the data attribute of the response is *null*.

 ### Needed scope of access_token:
 read